 2013—The SCSBCC promoted the opening of the Health Insurance Marketplace and worked to educate small business owners and the media of the facts about the Marketplace and opportunities for small businesses.
 The SCSBCC continued to support the expansion of Medicaid under the ACA.

 2014—The SCSBCC used in-person presentations, webinars, social media and the media to educate small business owners on the opportunities under the Affordable Care Act.
-The SCSBCC collaborated with a coalition of organizations to develop plans to encourage the legislature to “close the coverage gap” that has developed for uninsured South Carolinians who fall below 100% of the federal poverty level and thus are not eligible for premium support through the Marketplace yet do not qualify for Medicaid.
+The SCSBCC collaborated with a coalition of organizations to develop plans to encourage the legislature to “close the coverage gap” that had developed for uninsured South Carolinians who fell below 100% of the federal poverty level and thus were not eligible for premium support through the Marketplace yet did not qualify for Medicaid.

 2014/2015—The Palmetto Project was awarded a statewide Affordable Care Act Navigator grant and contracted with the SCSBCC for outreach to the state’s small businesses.
 In partnership with the Small Business Administration, local chambers of commerce, the SC Small Business Development Centers, the SC Hispanic Chamber of Commerce, municipalities and other organizations, the SCSBCC conducting seminars and webinars for small businesses to educate them on SHOP (Small Business Health Insurance Options) under the ACA.
 The SCSBCC also worked with the media, trade associations and general public to provide information about and utilization of SHOP.